kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // PodGroupSpec defines the desired state of a PodGroup. type PodGroupSpec struct {
-    // WorkloadRef references the Workload that defines the policy.
-    // This allows the scheduler to locate the scheduling policy.
-    // +required
-    WorkloadRef *corev1.ObjectReference

-    // PodGroupTemplateName references the PodGroupTemplate name that defines
+    // PodGroupTemplateRef references the PodGroupTemplate within the Workload object that was used to create
-    // the template for this PodGroup.
+	// the PodGroup.
-    // +required
+    // +optional
-    PodGroupTemplateName string
+    PodGroupTemplateRef *PodGroupTemplateReference

     // SchedulingPolicy defines the scheduling policy for this instance of the PodGroup.
     // It is copied from the template on PodGroup creation.